The "Zero Junk" Philosophy

 Our job isn't done just because a group went live.
 WhatsApp links expire all the time when admins reset them.
 Here's how we keep the directory clean over time:

-- The 3-Strike Rule: You'll see a "Report" button on every single group page.
-If a group receives 3 unique reports from our community (for being a dead link, off-topic, or spam), our system auto-flags it and hides it from the directory until our team reviews it manually.
+- The 3-Strike Rule: You'll see a "Report" button on every group page.
+If a group receives 3 unique reports from our community for being a dead link, off-topic, or spam, it gets auto-flagged and hidden from the directory until our team reviews it manually.

 We believe this aggressive pruning is the only way to build a directory you can actually trust.